 You need to be careful about capital gains tax if you sell or dispose of a property – in whole or in part.
 You may need to consult a tax adviser for help.
 You can find an adviser on the Chartered Institute of Taxation website.

-For more general information on your responsibilities if you are letting out a property, visit the GOV.UK website.
-There are separate sections for landlords in England and Wales and landlords in Scotland.
+For more general information on your responsibilities if you are letting out a property in England and Wales, visit the GOV.UK website.
+If you are a landlord in Scotland, you should go to the Scottish Government website.
 If you live in Northern Ireland, you should go to the nidirect website.